interstellarmisfit/Marlin/README.md

 Homing rates are slowed down to prevent moving past the limit switch and slamming into stops.

+## progisp users
+WARNING!!
+The fuse values that Creality says to use are wrong.
+The settings do not match the 16mhz crystal oscillator that is used on the Creality boards.
+I have verified this against the datasheet for the Atmel chip.

+The correct fuse values, that also get burned if you use an Arduino, are: Low=FF, High=DE, Extended=FD.

 ## Non-Standard configuration options.
 I have added a couple of non-standard configuration options to configuration.h.